NativeScript/docs-v7/docs/tutorial/ng-chapter-6.md

 ![Bad contrast on Android](../img/cli-getting-started/angular/chapter6/android/1.png)
 ![Bad contrast on iOS](../img/cli-getting-started/angular/chapter6/ios/1.png)

-At the time of this writing, NativeScript doesn’t expose a way to style a text field’s hint color through CSS—although [there is an open issue requesting the feature](https://github.com/NativeScript/NativeScript/issues/712)—however, both iOS and Android have ways to accomplish this task, and with NativeScript you have direct access to these native APIs.
+You can achieve this by using the `placeholder-color` CSS property applied on the TextField.
+However, both iOS and Android have native ways to accomplish this task, and with NativeScript you have direct access to these native APIs.

 Let’s start with iOS.
 If you run a [generic search for “style iOS text field hint text”](https://www.google.com/#q=style%20ios%20text%20field%20hint%20text), the first result is a [Stack Overflow post](http://stackoverflow.com/questions/1340224/iphone-uitextfield-change-placeholder-text-color) that recommends setting a `UITextField`’s `attributedPlaceholder` property.
 Let’s look at how to do that.